Lindsay Tarpley

-Lindsay Ann Tarpley Snow (née Tarpley; born September 22, 1983) is an American professional soccer forward and midfielder.
-She is a two-time Olympic gold medalist, winning gold at the 2004 Athens and 2008 Beijing Summer Olympics, and was a member of the United States women's national team that finished third at the 2007 Women's World Cup in China.
+Lindsay Ann Tarpley Snow (née Tarpley; born September 22, 1983) is an American former professional soccer forward and midfielder.
+She is a two-time Olympic gold medalist, winning gold at the 2004 Athens and 2008 Beijing Summer Olympics, and was a member of the United States national team that finished third at the 2007 Women's World Cup in China.

-She injured her knee during a match against Japan, on May 14, 2011, in Columbus Ohio, consequently missing the 2011 Women's World Cup, and has not been called again to play for her national team.
-On February 7, 2013, Tarpley was drafted to play with the Chicago Red Stars for the 2013 NWSL season.

 Early life

 Born in Madison, Wisconsin, Tarpley grew up in Kalamazoo, Michigan, and attended Portage Central High School from 1998 to 2002.
 During her freshman season, she helped her school's women's soccer team reach the state semi-finals.
 In the following spring, she led her team to an undefeated season and the state championship.
 Against Bishop Foley Catholic High School in the final match, she scored her team's first goal and assisted on her team's other two, including the winning shot in the penalty shootout.
 She received several honors during her time there, including being named the 2002 Michigan Gatorade Player of the Year and the 2002 U.S. Soccer Chevrolet Young Female Player of the Year, in addition to being a 1999 NSCAA All-American and a Parade All-American in 2001 and 2002.
 She also played varsity basketball for Portage Central, starting at point guard during all four of her seasons.

 While in high school, Tarpley played for W-League side Kalamazoo Quest in 1998 and 1999.